geoalvarado/Getting-Started-with-Python/Class_Notes/Python_Stats.md

 ```

 Where:
-	•	n → Number of trials (e.g., number of coin flips)
+n: Number of trials (e.g., number of coin flips)

-	•	p → Probability of success in each trial (e.g., probability of getting heads)
+p: Probability of success in each trial (e.g., probability of getting heads)

-	•	size → Number of random samples to generate (default is 1)
+size: Number of random samples to generate (default is 1)

 Use Cases:
-	•	Simulating coin flips (or any repeated binary outcome)
+Simulating coin flips (or any repeated binary outcome)

-	•	Modeling success/failure experiments (e.g., number of defective items in a batch)
+Modeling success/failure experiments (e.g., number of defective items in a batch)

-	•	Testing probabilistic algorithms (e.g., A/B testing, reliability modeling)
+Testing probabilistic algorithms (e.g., A/B testing, reliability modeling)

-Would you like a specific example applied to something you’re working on?